Celebrating the Annunciation and Incarnation

 (Homily of December 31, 2006)

 Placing this all important Solemnity in a role of Sunday prominence in our sacred liturgical calendar would have numerous benefits.
+However, it seems to deserve to be placed there on its own merit.

 The Paschal Mystery requires that God become a Man.
 A person might suppose that God could have come into our physical world without being born, since He could have come as a fully grown man.
 And so, Christmas is not inherently essential to our having the most important feasts of Good Friday and Easter Sunday.
 However, the Incarnation - in some form - is indispensable and is therefore more important than Christmas.